neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 	/**
 	 * A BlogRepository
 	 *
-	 * @FLOW3\Scope("singleton")
+	 * @Flow\Scope("singleton")
 	 */
-	class BlogRepository extends \TYPO3\FLOW3\Persistence\Repository {
+	class BlogRepository extends \TYPO3\Flow\Persistence\Repository {
 	}

-As you can see we get away with very little code by simply extending the FLOW3-provided repository class, and still we already have methods like ``findAll()`` and even magic calls like ``findOneBy<PropertyName>()`` available.
+As you can see we get away with very little code by simply extending the TYPO3 Flow-provided repository class, and still we already have methods like ``findAll()`` and even magic calls like ``findOneBy<PropertyName>()`` available.
 If we need some specialized find methods in our repository, we can make use of the query building API: